zeltbrennt/AOC2023/README.md

 It was quite clear, that I only wanted to model the Galaxies, not the space between.
 Then It was a matter of updating the coordinates based on the expansion multiplier.

+## Day 12: Hot Springs

+Part 1 was a nice brute-force approach that fell flat for part 2.
+So I tried dynamic programming again and probably made it more complicated than it needs to be.
+I experimented with just keeping track of the size of the current group instead of a list of all groups, that would simplify the shenanigans I needed to do in the recursion part.
+But the runtime was always too slow, until I finally just slapped some memoization on and reduced the time from a REDACTED to under a second :)